MishraAbhishek10/SuperMind-Mental-Health-ChatBot/README.md

-# 🧠 SuperMind Health ChatBot 🩺
+# 🧠 SuperMind Mental-Health ChatBot 🩺

 SuperMind is an **empathetic mental health chatbot** that provides a safe space to talk, relax, and feel supported.
 It supports **text and voice interaction**, detects your mood, and suggests calming activities to help improve emotional wellbeing.